pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-binomial-regression.myst.md

 ## Authors
 - Authored by [Benjamin T. Vincent](https://github.com/drbenvincent) in July 2021
 - Updated by [Benjamin T. Vincent](https://github.com/drbenvincent) in February 2022
+- Updated by Benjamin T. Vincent in February 2023 to run on PyMC v5

 +++